merbanan/rtl_433/README.md

 		= Demodulator options =
   [-R <device> | help] Enable only the specified device decoding protocol (can be used multiple times)
-       Specify a negative number to disable a device decoding protocol (can be used multiple times) [-G] Enable blacklisted device decoding protocols, for testing only.
-  [-X <spec> | help] Add a general purpose decoder (prepend -R 0 to disable all decoders) [-Y auto | classic | minmax] FSK pulse detector mode.
+       Specify a negative number to disable a device decoding protocol (can be used multiple times) [-X <spec> | help] Add a general purpose decoder (prepend -R 0 to disable all decoders) [-Y auto | classic | minmax] FSK pulse detector mode.
   [-Y level=<dB level>] Manual detection level used to determine pulses (-1.0 to -30.0) (0=auto).